JMMP-Group/CO_AMM7/README.md

 ```
 qsub ensemble_hpg.pbs
 ```
-NB.
-If you alter the number of ensemble members you will have to change the number of cores requested, e.g. `#PBS -l select=21` for 3 members etc.
+NB if you alter the number of ensemble members you will have to change the number of cores requested, e.g. `#PBS -l select=21` for 3 members etc.

 For reference, a list of current ensemble members can be found [here](https://github.com/JMMP-Group/AMM7_zgr/blob/master/scripts/setup/model_list)